nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006084204/README.md

 # future enhancements to zet cmd

+- add nodes from graph text file like graphviz
 - put new links on bottom instead of top? -- made card?
 - readline vi hotkeys
 - track usage with quick addition of tee to a logfile after search